-Blood-Oxygen Saturation (O2 Sat) Monitors have become ubiquitous, but how much good do they actually do in determining whether an individual is fit to continue a climb or not?
+Blood-oxygen saturation (O2 sat) meters have become ubiquitous, but how much good do they actually do in determining whether an individual is fit to continue a climb?

 Not long ago, we fielded a question from one of our coaching clients, Giselle, about what she had seen on her O2 sat meter while climbing in Ecuador.
-Giselle sent this photo taken at 5500m/18,050ft on Chimborazo (6263m/20,550ft).
+Giselle sent this photo taken at 5,500 meters/18,050 feet on Chimborazo (6,263 meters/20,550 feet).
 She was feeling great, sleeping well, and had a good appetite.
 She was moving strongly, exceeding her guide’s time estimates on all her climbs.
 But when she saw her O2 sat, she wasn’t sure whether or not to be concerned.
 So she reached out to us to find out more.

-- 72–74% at the Chimborazo hut (I have been there many times) is not so unusual when you arrive quickly from sea level.
-Especially if you have a low resting heart and respiration rate due to your good cardiovascular fitness.
+- A reading of 72–74 percent at the Chimborazo hut (I have been there many times) is not so unusual when you arrive quickly from sea level.
+Especially if you have low resting heart and respiration rates due to your good cardiovascular fitness.

-- This, number, on it’s own, is not a diagnosis of Acute Mountain Sickness, High-Altitude Pulmonary Edema, or High-Altitude Cerebral Edema.
-These are serious medical conditions that require separate attention and diagnosis and while a low-O2 sat number in conjunction with other medical symptoms can corroborate a diagnosis of the above medical problems, such a O2 sat number alone does not constitute a diagnosis.
+- This number, on its own, is not a diagnosis of acute mountain sickness (AMS), high-altitude pulmonary edema (HAPE), or high-altitude cerebral edema (HACE).
+These are serious medical conditions that require separate attention and diagnosis.
+While a low O2 sat number in conjunction with other medical symptoms can corroborate a diagnosis of the above medical problems, that O2 sat number alone does not constitute a diagnosis.
 But I would be watching for trends.

 - Acclimatization is a complex process and O2 sat numbers are only one snapshot of one factor.

-- I now only allow my guiding clients to see their O2 sat numbers if they get sick and we need to monitor that the O2 sat is not getting lower while staying at the same altitude.
-I found that people become too obsessed with the numbers which very often don’t relate to who feels strong and who feels weak.
+- I now only allow my guiding clients to see their O2 sat numbers if they get sick and we need to make sure that their O2 sat is not getting lower while they are staying at the same altitude.
+I found that people become too obsessed with the numbers, which very often don’t relate to who feels strong and who feels weak.

-- The more important information is how you eat (appetite), and how you sleep (recovery).
-If these two things are good, and no other significant AMS, HAPE, HACE symptoms are present, then it doesn’t matter what the O2 sat number is, you’ll certainly perform well.
+- The more important information is how you eat (appetite) and how you sleep (recovery).
+If these two things are good, and no other significant AMS, HAPE, or HACE symptoms are present, then it doesn’t matter what the O2 sat number is.
+You’ll perform well.

-- I have a theory: Well-trained athletes have a lower resting heart rate and respiratory rate than ‘normal people’.
-This low HR and low RR causes them to have low O2 sat levels when they first arrive at altitudes.
+- I have a theory: Well-trained athletes have a lower resting heart rate and respiratory rate than “normal people.”
+This low heart rate and low respiratory rate causes them to have low O2 sat levels when they first arrive at altitudes.
 (This makes sense, because the heart is not pumping as fast.)
-But over time (about 2 weeks) fitter folks will catch up to others and acclimatize better in the long run, because their bodies have more energy “left” to carry out the changes of acclimatization.
+But over time (about two weeks), fitter folks will catch up to others and acclimatize better in the long run, because their bodies have more energy “left” to carry out the changes of acclimatization.

 - How the client feels is the most important thing and the most valuable indicator of her health.

-- It’s important to note that the HR in this case is not elevated.
+- It’s important to note that the heart rate in this case is not elevated.
 If her body were struggling because of hypoxia, her heart rate would be high and trying to compensate.

-- The sats merely show the percentage of total Hemoglobin in the blood that is saturated with oxygen (and not particularly accurately): so if your total body Hb is 150g and you are saturating at 50%, 75g of Hb are delivering oxygen to your tissues.
-If my total Hb is 100g and I’m saturating at 75%, I am delivering exactly the same amount of oxygen to my tissues!
+- The O2 sat meters merely show the percentage of total hemoglobin (Hb) in the blood that is saturated with oxygen (and not particularly accurately).
+So if your total body Hb is 150 grams and you are saturating at 50 percent, 75 grams of Hb are delivering oxygen to your tissues.
+If my total Hb is 100 grams and I’m saturating at 75 percent, I am delivering exactly the same amount of oxygen to my tissues!
 Of course, we don’t have the same oxygen requirements, but this illustrates how useless it is to compare sats between individuals.

-- The client can use this episode to help her build experience for other high altitude climbs.
-She knows now that at 5500m her sats are in the low-80’s and she feels great…she can use that as her baseline and only worry when her sats fall below HER baseline expectations.
+- The client can use this episode to help her build experience for other high-altitude climbs.
+She knows now that at 5,500 meters her sats are in the low 80s and she feels great.
+She can use that as her baseline and only worry when her sats fall below her baseline expectations.